DevPapito/School42/README.md

 # School42_learn_code

-A repo to centralize my projects of School42
+A repo to centralize my projects of School42 in process of Piscine 2026

 ## Projects Piscine